 B. The department/administrative office checks for the following requirements:

 1. Overall grade point average (GPA), whether undergraduate or graduate, must be at least 3.0.
 Currently enrolled doctoral students seeking an assistantship must have a 3.25 GPA;

-2. All entrance requirements have been met and the student has been accepted into a graduate degree program unconditionally;
+2. All entrance requirements have been met and the student has been accepted into a graduate degree program;

-3. Graduate teaching assistants who have primary responsibility for teaching a course for credit and/or for assigning final grades for such must have earned at least eighteen (18) graduate semester hours in their teaching discipline, be under the direct supervision of a faculty member experienced in the teaching discipline, receive regular in-service training and be evaluated on a regular basis.
-The eighteen (18)-hour requirement does not apply to graduate teaching assistants who are engaged in assignments such as laboratory assistance, attending or helping prepare lectures, grading papers, keeping class records, and conducting discussion groups.
+3. Graduate teaching assistants who are Instructors of Record must have earned at least eighteen (18) graduate semester hours in their teaching discipline, be under the direct supervision of an experienced faculty member, receive regular in-service training/mentoring, and be evaluated regularly.
+The eighteen (18)-hour requirement does not apply to graduate teaching assistants who are engaged in assignments such as laboratory assistance, attending or helping prepare lectures, grading assignments, keeping class records, and conducting discussion groups.

-4. Graduate teaching assistants whose first language is not English are required to demonstrate an appropriate level of competency in spoken English.
+4. Graduate teaching assistants whose first language is not English must demonstrate an appropriate level of competency in spoken English.